A commercial facility is a busy site, and, as a property manager, you have a lot to do.

 Low-maintenance commercial landscaping can be a great solution for busy property managers.

-Plants are a key component to any landscape – commercial facilities included.
+Plants are a key component to any landscape, including commercial facilities.
 Any landscape without lots of green and pops of color is pretty dull and dreary.

-But there are three things you have to think about first when choosing low-maintenance plants for commercial landscapes.
+However, there are three key considerations to keep in mind when selecting low-maintenance plants for commercial landscapes.

 1. Choose Plants Wisely

-One of the best ways to achieve low-maintenance commercial landscaping is to pick the right plants and place them in the right locations.
+One of the best ways to achieve low-maintenance commercial landscaping is to select the right plants and place them in strategic locations.

 Remember to consider site location, sun exposure, soil conditions, water availability, and site traffic when choosing plants.